Sign up for our free newsletter

 - Healthcare workers

-- People who work in long-term care facilities, childcare, education, emergency services, or food and agriculture, including grocery and restaurant employees
+- People who work in long-term care facilities, childcare, education, emergency services (including law enforcement), or food and agriculture, including grocery, corner store, and restaurant employees

 Being eligible doesn’t mean it’s easy to find an appointment.
 Be prepared to call or register at several locations before you get an appointment.
 The state’s My Turn portal is a good place to turn to first.
 Also check out VaccinateCA, a volunteer effort to track open appointments across the state.